Trump rises with Bannon's fall

 "The entire party had moved on from Steve Bannon long ago," said Josh Holmes, former chief of staff to Senate Majority Leader Mitch McConnell, R-Ky., whom Bannon has been trying to depose.
 "The only lifeline of relevance that he maintained was a relationship with the president."

-Rick Wilson, a Florida-based Republican strategist who has been highly critical of both Bannon and Trump, said it could be particularly devastating to Bannon if Mercer cuts him off financially and he can't replace the money.
+Rick Wilson, a Florida-based Republican strategist who has been highly critical of both Bannon and Trump, said it could be particularly devastating to Bannon if conservative donors like the Mercer family cut him off financially and he can't replace the money.

 "It’s one thing to be an arsonist when you’ve got a billionaire writing checks for you," Rick Wilson said.
 "It’s another thing when you’ve got to do it on your own dime."

 And the candidates for whom Bannon has sometimes acted as a conduit with donors may not need him as a middle man.
-Remember Mississippi, a super PAC formed to help state Sen. Chris McDaniel win a Republican primary in the Magnolia State, will soon report having raised about $1.1 million, according to two people familiar with the committee's war chest.
+One super PAC, Remember Mississippi, formed to help state Sen. Chris McDaniel win a Republican primary, will soon report having raised about $1.1 million, according to two people familiar with the committee's war chest.

 About $500,000 of the money comes from the Mercer family — billionaire Robert and his daughter Rebekah —the sources said.

-Most of the money comes from the Mercer family, these sources said.
-While Bannon is a big McDaniel backer, Mercer and her father, Robert Mercer, have formed their own relationships with McDaniel.

-Several Republicans said they expect Bannon will remain in the fight because he's still got a platform from which he can wreak havoc on adversaries in the Trump White House and the GOP.
+Several Republicans said they expect Bannon to remain in the fight because he's still got a platform from which he can wreak havoc on adversaries in the Trump White House and the GOP.

 "Bottom line is that Bannon versus Trump is a battle Bannon loses and he knows it," said Chris Wilson.
 "That's why even today he's reiterating his support for Trump.
 But Bannon versus others in the White House, with Breitbart as his megaphone, is a fight that could still influence how the base sees the Trump presidency."